1120 SW Fifth Ave, Suite 800, Portland, OR 97204

 Street Seats is a program designed to enhance street vitality and support local businesses.

-The following design firms will also be in attendance: Alta Planning, Hennebery Eddy, Propel Studio, Scott Edwards
+The following design firms were also be in attendance: Alta Planning, Hennebery Eddy, Propel Studio, Scott Edwards

 The following changes have been made for the 2015 program: